 Christmas trees have been used to celebrate both pagan and Christian winter festivals for thousands of years.
 For pagans, decorating their homes with branches during the colder months made them think of the spring to come.
 Trees for Christians meant a sign of everlasting life with God.
 It’s thought that the first person to bring a Christmas tree into a home was 16th century German preacher Martin Luther.
 The story goes that one night before Christmas, Luther was walking through the forest, looking up at the stars shining through tree branches.
 The sight was so beautiful he went home and recaptured the scene for his family in their main room, wiring the tree’s branches with lighted candles.

 Today’s Christmas trees take a familiar form, and to fill you in on the most popular types, we have our handy guide below.
-Which is your tree of choice?
+Which type of Christmas tree will you choose?

 Types of Christmas Tree